sudipto68/E-Bazzer-Client/README.md

 [E-Bazzar](https://e-bazzar-e6e2b.web.app/)

-Created Using React.js, React Router, Context Api, React Bootstrap, React Icons, Firebase Authentication.

-E-Bazzar is a demo Ecommerce website where user can login and add product or manage product(now any user) and user can click on the buy now button and go to the checkout page.
+# E-Bazzer ---> E-Bazzar is a demo Ecommerce website where user can login and add product or manage product(now any user) and user can click on the buy now button and go to the checkout page and add the product to order list.

+Created Using

+1. React Hooks
+2. React Router
+3. React Bootstrap
+4. Context Api
+5. Firabase Authentication
+6. Express Js
+7. Heroku.